Skip to content

 <?php

-// Connect to a MySQL database
+// connection to a MySql database

-// The user ID is (admpersonnes,nobody)
+// user identity is (admpersonnes,nobody)

 $ID = "admpersonnes";